shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 There are several advantages to running LLMs locally:

-**Cost**: Running LLMs locally can be cheaper than using cloud-based services, especially for frequent use cases.
+**Cost**: Running LLMs locally can be cheaper than cloud-based services, especially for frequent use cases.
-**Data privacy**: By running the LLM locally, you maintain control over your data and avoid potential privacy concerns associated with cloud storage.
+**Data privacy**: By running the LLM locally, you maintain control over your data and avoid potential privacy concerns with cloud.
-**Latency**: Local execution can be significantly faster than using cloud-based services, especially if you have a powerful machine.
+**Latency**: Local execution can be significantly faster than cloud services, especially if you have a powerful machine.
 **Offline usage**: Local LLMs can be used even without an internet connection.

-However, there are also drawbacks to consider:
+However, there are some potential limitations:

-**Hardware requirements**: Running larger LLMs locally requires powerful hardware, particularly a strong GPU, which can be expensive.
+**Hardware requirements**: Running larger LLMs locally requires powerful hardware, particularly a hefty GPU, which can be expensive.
-**Maintenance**: Maintaining and updating the LLM and its hardware can be time-consuming and require technical expertise.
-**Limited scalability**: Local LLMs typically have lower processing power and memory compared to cloud-based options, limiting their ability to handle very large tasks.
-However, that seems to be rapidly changing, as even 'small' models are competing with the capacities of the best models released less than half a year previously.
+**Limited scalability**: Local LLMs typically have lower processing power and memory compared to cloud-based options.
+This limits their ability to handle very large tasks.
+However, that is changing, as even 'small' models are competing with the capacities of the best models.

 3. Setting Up Your Mac for Local LLMs (Disclaimer & Requirements)